 Enhancing multilevel governance and coordination for the NUA and achievement of the SDGs; and

-Facilitating multistakeholder partnerships and the mobilization of adequate financing to accelerate NUA implementation and the achievement of the SDGs at the national, regional and local levels.
+Facilitating multistakeholder partnerships and the mobilization of adequate financing to accelerate NUA implementation and the achievement of the SDGs at the national, regional and local levels. ad ref 29 Nov 17:33

+Supporting Urban Agenda Platform at regional level with the assistance of interested Member States. {MYS+ MAR-}

 Further requests the Executive Director to report on these activities at the last session of the Executive Board of 2024.

-(c) Twelfth session of the World Urban Forum
+Ad ref 29 November 17:33 (c) Twelfth session of the World Urban Forum

-[Takes note of] the update and the report by the Executive Director on the preparations for the twelfth session of the World Urban Forum and requests the Executive Director to keep Member States updated on the preparations for the session;
+[Takes note of] the update and the report by the Executive Director on the preparations for the twelfth session of the World Urban Forum and requests the Executive Director to keep Member States updated on the preparations for the session; ad ref 28 November 13:09

 [Requests] the Executive Director to advance the outcomes of the second session of the United Nations Habitat Assembly at the twelfth session of the World Urban Forum; with particular focus on demonstrating the implementation and tangible impact of the outcomes by member states and stakeholders.
+Ad ref 28 November 13:09

 Decision 2023/C: Implementation of the outcomes of the second session of the UN-Habitat Assembly including preparation of the Strategic Plan for the period 2026 to 2029